-People with Diabetes (Type I or Type 2) receive extensive education about their lifestyle including their diet and exercise regimen.
-Sometimes the spouse is included in the education process, sometimes not.
-The spouse often struggles with having to treat his partner's hypoglycemia, worries about complications and concern about his partner testing the sugar, following the diet and doing everything he or she can do to take care of him or herself.
-The dynamics of the conflict are often but now always different if it is the husband or the wife who has the diabetes.
+Diabetics (Type I or Type 2) receive extensive education about their lifestyle, including their diet and exercise regimen.
+Sometimes the spouse is included in the education process, sometimes they're not.
+The spouse often struggles with having to treat his partner's hypoglycemia, concerns about complications, and worry about his partner testing sugars, following a new diet, and doing everything he or she can do to take care of him or herself.

 In families where the wife assumes responsibility for shopping and cooking, she may feel overwhelmed and unsure of her ability to follow the instructions; while a husband placed in this position, usually leaves responsibility for the meals to his wife, regardless.
 Wives are placed under extra pressure because it's them who must learn how to prepare meals for her husband that will satisfy the entire family — all the while, these efforts may be completely looked over.
 Her husband may feel hungry because of smaller portions or dissatisfied because he misses the food she once provide.